juju/docs/src/en/users-models.md

 The `grant` syntax for controller access is the same as model access, only without the need to specify a model.
-With no controller specified, the current model will be assumed the target:
+With no controller specified, the current controller will be assumed the target:

 ```bash
 juju grant jim add-model